arp242/arp242.net/_posts/2014-06-24-making_flag_shih_tzu_work_well_with_formtastic.markdown

 [FlagShihTzu][flag] & [Formtastic][formtastic] don’t work together
 out-of-the-box, but this can be solved with a few lines of code.

-There are probably a few ways to do this; here’s mine:
+There are a few ways to do this; here’s mine:

 	class Spaceship < ActiveRecord::Base
 		has_flags(